Global Tipping points

 Our conference is a ‘call to action’ to the research community, policymakers, and business to raise awareness and understanding of the importance of tipping points and to accelerate the required action.

-The Global Systems Institute at the University of Exeter, the Potsdam Institute for Climate Impact Research and the Max Planck Institute for Geoanthropology will co-host the Global Tipping Points Conference in July 2025.
+The Global Systems Institute at the University of Exeter, the Potsdam Institute for Climate Impact Research and the Max Planck Institute of Geoanthropology will co-host the Global Tipping Points Conference in July 2025.

-To receive updates on the conference and Global Tipping Points activity, please click the email link below and put ‘Subscribe’ in the email title.
+To receive updates on the conference, please click on the email link below and put ‘subscribe’ in the subject.

 Conference Aim